chrishowejones/film-ratings/README.md

     1. Postgres database - with a start up script to create an empty database if not already present.
-    2. Migrations - starts the application passing the `:duct/migrator` key to run database migrations to create the film table.
-    3. FilmApp - starts the web application listening on port 3000
+    2. FilmApp - runs migrations (if required) & starts the web application listening on port 3000

 ## Legal